HugCls/GHRM/README.md

 # GHRM

-2024-02-06: "Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth." - Henry David Thoreau
+2024-02-07: "Rather than love, than money, than fame, give me truth." - Henry David Thoreau